fengjixuchui/invader/README.md

 # About invader

-    INFO: Invader is a PowerShell and
+    INFO: Invader is a Windows PowerShell
-    Python Post-Exploitation Framework.
+    post exploitation framework.

 ***